patrickboateng/geolysis/docs/CONTRIBUTING.md

 ## Thank You

-Thank you for your interest in contributing to `geolysis`!
+Thank you for your interest in contributing to `geolysis.core`!
 We appreciate your help in making this project a success.